Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 There are a few different ways that this level of interest in shorting CarMax shares can be evaluated.

 However CarMax's short interest can also be evaluated against the total number of CarMax shares, or, against the total number of tradable CarMax shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case CarMax's short interest could be expressed as 0.04% of the outstanding shares (for every 100,000 CarMax shares in existence, roughly 40 shares are currently held short) or 0.0394% of the tradable shares (for every 100,000 tradable CarMax shares, roughly 39 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against CarMax.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against CarMax.